pantheon-systems/terminus-build-tools-plugin/README.md

 ### build:env:delete:pr

-The `build:env:delete:pr` command is used to delete multidev environments on Pantheon that match the PR pattern of builds (pr-*) for PRs that have been closed.
+The `build:env:delete:pr` command is used to delete multidev environments on Pantheon that match the PR pattern of builds (`pr-*`) for pull requests (GitHub and BitBucket) or merge requests (GitLab) that have been closed.

 #### Command Options